 The digital sphere represents a transformation lever for Eni in every segment of its value chain, from business to staff functions, in Italy and in the 66 countries where it operates.
 Digitalization at Eni means adopting a human-centric approach in which people play a key role in the move towards a new way of working.
 People are indeed the subjects who will bring about the digital transformation of both the company and our business.
-By interacting with technology, people can act faster, more efficiently and more flexibly, ensuring that the company is increasingly sustainable in respect of the environment and of its stakeholders and more competitive on its specific market, supporting energy transition.
+By interacting with technology, people can act faster, more efficiently and more flexibly, ensuring that the company is increasingly sustainable in relation to the environment and its stakeholders and more competitive on the reference market, contributing to the energy transition.

 As far as Eni is concerned, digital transformation is a process that is rooted in the past whilst looking to the future, the aim being to make our activities increasingly integrated, efficient and sustainable; it effectively improves personal safety, protects asset integrity, increases energy and operational efficiency, strengthens economic performance, promotes access to energy and boosts business opportunities; operational and decision-making processes are becoming increasingly fast and based on data analysis and exploitation.
 To ensure that the transformation takes place organically, a structured change management process is needed to renew the existing corporate culture and change our traditional approach to work, finding more flexible and agile ways of working and adequate tools to help people to participate rationally and emotionally.

 During 2019 alone, 105 million euros was invested in the digital transformation, focused on the safety of people, asset integrity, efficiency and effectiveness of operational and internal processes, as well as on customers, against which economic benefits of 173 million euros were generated.
 These benefits come from Upstream (drilling, fields, surface plant management, inspection, survey and mapping with drones), Refining & Marketing and Eni gas e luce (customer value & centricity areas).